-RIEGELWOOD, NC
+Riegelwood, NC

 In Riegelwood, NC, Honeywell's predecessors operated a facility that supported the co-located International Paper facility.
 Honeywell sold its portion of the site to LCP Chemicals in 1979.
 LCP Chemicals went bankrupt, and we returned to the site to remediate it.
-The EPA's final remedy has been approved, and we began construction of that remedy in 2023.
+The remedy has been approved, and we expect to begin construction at the beginning of next year.